streamich/freestyler/README.md

 ```

 To make your component's styles conditional on some parent global class name, better use
-nesting operand `&` instead of global styles (this is an anti-pattern as well):
+nesting operand `&` instead of global styles (however it is an anti-pattern as well):

 ```jsx
 const Frame = css.styled({